StephHjar/me1-planet-tracker/README.md

 - The background image is by Enric Cruz López on [Pexels](https://www.pexels.com/photo/universe-filled-with-stars-nebula-and-glowing-milky-way-6039245/).
 - The image of the Normandy on the home page is from the [Mass Effect Wiki](https://masseffect.fandom.com/wiki/SSV_Normandy).
 - Icons on the planet dashboard are from [FontAwesome](https://fontawesome.com/).
+- The responsive mockup was created on [Am I Responsive?](https://ui.dev/amiresponsive).

 ## Other General Project Advice